-Crypto-collectible is an emerging asset class within the crypto space.
+Crypto collectibles are an emerging asset class within the crypto space.
 They are relatively new and different than cryptocurrencies most people use such as Bitcoin, Ethereum and ERC-20 tokens, but not difficult to understand.

-The difference between cryptocurrency and crypto-collectible
+The difference between cryptocurrencies and crypto collectibles

 The key difference between a cryptocurrency and a crypto collectible is fungibility, so you first need to know about fungibility.

 You can’t have an exclusive 0.23 or 1 Bitcoin whose value can be higher than the same amount of Bitcoin owned by other people.
-The valuation of cryptocurrencies is pretty simple, the more of a cryptocurrency is determined by the relationship between the demand and the supply.
+The valuation of cryptocurrencies is pretty simple, the price of a cryptocurrency is determined by the relationship between the demand and the supply.

-What is crypto collectible?
+What is a crypto collectible?

-A crypto collectible, on the other hand, is an unique digital asset which can be anything such as a card or a cat, represented with non-fungible tokens on blockchains.
+A crypto collectible, on the other hand, is a unique digital asset which can be anything such as a card or a cat, represented with non-fungible tokens on blockchains.
 Non-fungible tokens are created with Ethereum’s ERC-721 standard.